 - what is the green part on the back of a rolex made of

-- does a real rolex have a green sticker on the back
+- why does my rolex submariner have a green sticker